 Young joined Watsi on August 16th, 2016.
 53 other people also joined Watsi on that day!
-Young's most recent donation supported Ivan, a cheerful 11-month-old baby from Tanzania, to fund clubfoot repair surgery so that he can walk as he grows.
+Young's most recent donation supported Marie, a mother from Haiti, to fund life-saving cardiac treatment.